liddibee/lobster-eye-macro/README.md

-# lobster-eye-macro
+# lobster eye macro
-Macro for Fiji to auto-measure eyes of American lobster embryos for determining developmental status.
+This is a macro for Fiji to auto-measure eye areas of American lobster embryos for determining developmental status and estimating time of hatch.

-This macro was written for use in the Rochette lab.
+This macro was written for use in the Rochette lab at the University of New Brunswick (Saint John).

+Contact:
+Lydia White, MSc
+lydia.white@unb.ca